melanieganz/ImageQualityMetricsMRI/README.md

 nohup python -u process_all_subjects.py > Results/log.txt &
 ```

-3. Match the calculated image quality metrics with the observer scores with the script `match_metrics_scores.py`.

-4. Analyse the correlation between the image quality metrics and the observer
+3. Analyse the correlation between the image quality metrics and the observer
 scores with the script `correlation_analysis.py`.